Well, hey there! We’ve officially started our 7th week with the stay at home quarantine order. DAMN YOU COVID-19!

-Let’s make cannabis weed butter.
-Teach those neighbors a thing or two about a thing or two.
+Teach those 👃 neighbors a thing or two about a thing or two.

-Why a Crock Pot for Making CBD Butter?
+Why a Crock Pot for Making Weed Butter?

 So glad you didn’t ask!

 First things first.
-Is it CrockPot or Crock Pot… or Crockpot?
+Is it CrockPot weedbutter or Crock Pot… or Crockpot?

-Infused Cannabis Butter in a Slow Cooker is Dead Simple
+Infused Weed Butter in a Crockpot is Dead Simple

-Slow cookers make busy lives seem simple.
-Nothing like coming home to a hot bowl of chili that sat in the cooker all day.
+Slow cookers make things simple.
+Nothing like coming home to a hot bowl of chili marinating in a slow cooker all day.

 Well, even better coming home to some cannabis butter.
-You’ll know it’s ready when your nose get’s close to the front door – we promise.
+You’ll know it’s ready when your nose is near the front door – we promise.

-We also love the slow cooker because as long as you keep it on your lowest setting, there is very little room for error.
+We also love the crockpot because as long as you keep it on your lowest setting, there is very little room for error.

 Nothing feels worse than having to throw out a batch because you scorched off the cannabinoids.